DM-Dev-Codes/whatsapp-invoice-processor/README.md

 # WhatsApp Invoice Parsing Service

-A microservices-based system that processes invoice images and natural language queries through WhatsApp using Twilio, RabbitMQ, OpenAI GPT, AWS S3, and AWS RDS PostgreSQL.
+A microservices-based system that processes invoice images and natural language queries through WhatsApp using Twilio, Kafka, OpenAI GPT, AWS S3, and AWS RDS PostgreSQL.
 The system parses invoice data from images and converts natural language queries into SQL database queries for data retrieval and analysis.

 ## System Architecture